-I wrote this critical analysis for a college class I had.
-I compared Sherlock Holmes movies from Basil Rathbone to Robert Downey, Jr. and connected their content to the times in which they were produced.
-I probably read 100 reviews from everyone from average Joe to Roger Ebert, and used their adjectives to describe the movie.
-Then I looked at notable events from the eras the fiilms came out in, and connected the two.
-You’ll see what I mean.
-And all of these (with one exception you’ll read about) are Hollywood productions.
-I have bolded the titles of the films/show for your convenience, and the images were just added.
-I thought I should add the extensive bibliography, but you could just ignore that.
-Anyway, enjoy!
+I wrote this critical analysis for a college English course I took in college, where I compared Sherlock Holmes movies from Basil Rathbone to Robert Downey, Jr., and connected their stories to the eras in which the movies were produced.
+I read dozens of plot synopses and probably more than a hundred movie reviews, written by IMDb users and professionals like Roger Ebert, and used their words to describe the movie.
+Then I looked at notable events from the eras the films released in and connected the two.
+Enjoy!

 The Transformation of “The Original Caped Crusader”

 His deductions might be “elementary,” but his constant transformation of character is certainly not.
 Sherlock Holmes has long been the master of mystery in film.
 However, this dynamic character has sometimes undergone dramatic changes from movie to movie.
 In most cases, this has little to do with the actor playing the role, and much to do with the culture of Hollywood at the time of the film’s release.
 A socio-cultural analysis such as this assumes that everything in the characterization of Sherlock Holmes is there for a reason (Dickerson 11).
 In this way, Holmes in part does not play the character British author Sir Arthur Conan Doyle—writer of the famed book series—intended him to.
 In some cases, Holmes is not even playing himself; he is portraying American culture (and sometimes even British culture) as a whole.